-Treatment Modification and Implementation Consultation
+Treatment Modification and Implementation

 Dr. Metzger has over a decade of experience in modifying and delivering culturally-sensitive mental health treatment.
 Short-term and ongoing consultations in this area focus on understanding diverse populations and systematically applying evidence-based strategies to improving client-practitioner relationships, therapist self-efficacy in working with underserved communities, and efficacious treatment delivery with an attention to cultural awareness in order to improve client outcomes.

 Diversity, Equity, and Inclusion (DE&I)

 Dr. Metzger serves as the bridge between organizations, communities, and the existing evidence base.
 Organizational and community consulting works towards forming equitable relationships between administration, faculty, employees, and students in professional and academic settings; maintaining collaborative partnerships between researchers, practitioners, and community members; training organizational managers and clinical supervisors; and adapting and utilizing culturally-sensitive evidence-based practices.
 Consultations focus on identifying strategies and solutions for leaders and employees towards recognizing and eliminating biases, identifying strategies and solutions that encourage trusting relationships built on cultural humility and mutual respect, and engaging in meaningful conversations around race, ethnicity, and issues of diversity and social justice.